In this day and age, a young person can find almost anything online - from snack food, to brand new laptops and cellphones.

-Upper Hutt-based dress designer Rasha Taylor said she receives "around five calls a week" from girls that have ended up with "a glorified rubbish sack" for a ball gown.
+Dress designer Rasha Taylor said she receives 'around five calls a week' from girls that have ended up with 'a glorified rubbish sack' for a ball gown.

-"Most people think that a site that ends in .com or .co.nz is legit, but that does not mean it is from New Zealand or the US," said Mrs Taylor, who has a large teen clientele from Wairarapa.
+"Most people think that a site that ends in .com or .co.nz is legit, but that does not mean it is from New Zealand or the US," said Mrs Taylor.

 She said one of the biggest problems for New Zealanders buying from offshore sites is they are not covered by the Consumer Guarantees Act, and thus have no rights of return or refund.